Updated: February 24, 2023

 Cloning a website to a new destination is a fairly easy task and one that is needed for a variety of reasons.
-One of the main reasons you may want to clone a WordPress website is you were working on it in a development environment and now are ready to move it to a primary domain.
+One of the main reasons you may want to clone a WordPress website is you were working on it in a development environment and now are ready to move it to a primary domain or you are migrating your website from another provider to your account here.

-BEFORE PROCEEDING: You need to install WordPress wherever it is you are going to be cloning this site to.
-You can follow this easy tutorial for cPanel https://blog.webhostpython.com/2019/11/22/how-to-install-wordpress-through-softaculous-the-correct-way/ or use whatever method to install a new WordPress instance.
+BEFORE PROCEEDING: You need to install WordPress wherever it is you are going to be cloning this site to/ the destination you will be cloning to.
+You can follow this easy tutorial for cPanel http://blog.webhostpython.com/2019/11/22/how-to-install-wordpress-through-softaculous-the-correct-way/ or use whatever method to install a new WordPress instance.
 Simply install WordPress using all of the default options since none of this matters and will all be overwritten after we clone things over to it.
-Don’t worry about remembering the admin username/password, etc etc, of this new WordPress install.
+Don’t worry about remembering the admin username/password, etc etc, of this new WordPress install you are doing.

 AFTER completing the above, then follow these easy steps:

-- Log into your WordPress wp-admin and go to “Add new plugin”.
+- Log into your WordPress wp-admin for the site you are going to clone/the source WordPress installation and go to “Add new plugin”.
 Install the plugin “Migration Guru”.
 This is hands down the best cloning plugin we have found and the simplest.
 Install and activate it:

 2. Put in your email address and agree to the terms of service to be able to continue, then click “Migrate Site”